on the blog

 Freedom Is Personal

-Business Ownership Gives You Options—But Not Without Trade-Offs
+Owning a Franchise Gives You Options – But Not Without Trade-Offs

-Defining Your Freedom Before You Choose a Business
+Defining Your Freedom Before You Choose a Franchise Business

 When I work with clients, I ask questions like: